where is this vodka really from?

 [40%, sampled in Azerbaijan]

 This one was part of my vodka experiment when I was in the old town of Sheki in Azerbaijan in the summer of 2018.
-I went to a little shop, bought a few bottles, also bought some food to go along with them, and then I had a good time.
+I went to a little shop, bought a few bottles, got some food to go along with them, and then I went back to my room and had a good time.

 This particular brand was called Napoléon, which sounded like it was going to be either very good or very bad.